 · Words of Ahiqar.

 v.
-There are several sections of Proverbs (22:17-23:14, 22:23, 22:26-27 are examples) that seem to be borrowed from The Teaching of Amenemope, an ancient Egyptian writing.
+There are several sections of Proverbs (22:17-23:14 is an example) that seem to be borrowed from The Teaching of Amenemope, an ancient Egyptian writing.
 There is debate as to who borrowed whom, but most scholars believe Amenemope is earlier.

 vi.
 “If Proverbs is the borrower here, the borrowing is not slavish but free and creative.
 Egyptian jewels, as at the Exodus, have been re-set to their advantage by Israelite workmen and put to finer use.”
 (Kidner)